 Immediately contact 9-1-1 if you experience any adverse or potential life-threatening reaction to cleaning supplies.

-The American Association of Poison Control Centers can also provide assistance if you swallow or get splashed by something that may be harmful at 1-800-222-1222.
+Poison Control can also provide assistance if you swallow or get splashed by something that may be harmful at 1-800-222-1222.